Data Portability

 Frequently Asked Questions

-What format must the data be provided in?
+What format must portable data be provided in?

-Most laws require a "structured, commonly used, machine-readable format."
-In practice, this usually means JSON, CSV, or XML.
-The format should allow the consumer to transmit the data to another controller without hindrance.
+Most laws require a portable, readily usable, commonly used, or machine-readable format.
+In practice, that usually means CSV, JSON, XML, or another documented export format.
+The format should let the consumer transmit the data to another controller without unnecessary friction.